shenhuiying2017/azure-docs.es-es/articles/data-factory/v1/data-factory-gateway-release-notes.md

 ### <a name="1051442"></a>1.0.5144.2

-*  No hay cambios que afecten a los escenarios de Factoría de datos de Azure.
+*  No hay cambios que afecten a los escenarios de Azure Data Factory.